Codecademy/docs/content/html/concepts/file-paths/file-paths.md

   - 'paths/front-end-engineer-career-path'
 ---

-A **file path** describes the location of a file in a web site's folder structure.
+A **file path** describes the location of a file in a website's folder structure.
 They are used to link to external files, like:

 - Websites
 - Images